-- Additional requirements to complete a postbaccalaureate application: - An official transcript indicating the receipt of a recognized baccalaureate degree. - A statement explaining why enrollment at Texas A&M is necessary. - Official transcripts from all colleges attended. - Admission decisions for postbaccalaureate undergraduates consider: - GPR on transferable college course work. - Completion of prerequisite course work. - Information presented in the application.
+Additional requirements to complete a postbaccalaureate application:

+• An official transcript indicating the receipt of a recognized baccalaureate degree.

+- A statement explaining why enrollment at Texas A&M is necessary. - Official transcripts from all colleges attended (official high school transcript not required).

+Admission decisions for postbaccalaureate undergraduates consider:

+- GPR on transferable college course work.

+- Completion of prerequisite course work.

+- Information presented in the application.